-5.45.
-The types and amounts and the physical and chemical characteristics of radionuclides released during an accident may differ considerably from those for discharges in normal operation.
-Characteristic accidental source terms28 should be estimated after considering the events or sequence of events leading to an accident and the safety measures aimed at limiting their magnitudes.
+5.47.
+The types and amounts and the physical and chemical characteristics of radionuclides released during an accident may differ considerably from those discharged in normal operation.
+Characteristic accidental source terms31 should be estimated after considering the events or sequence of events leading to an accident and the safety measures aimed at limiting their magnitudes.

-5.46.
+5.48.
 For nuclear facilities which have large inventories, complex engineered safety features and where the physical, chemical or nuclear characteristics may facilitate large releases in accident scenarios, detailed safety analysis techniques should always be applied to estimate more realistic potential source terms.
 Further guidance on accident source term estimations could be found in [47] and [48].

-28 Characteristic accidental source terms are those that can be considered to be a comprehensive representation of the characteristics of the specific facility or activity under accidental conditions.
+31 Characteristic accidental source terms are those that can be considered to be a comprehensive representation of the characteristics of the specific facility or activity under accidental conditions.
 The accidental source terms identified as characteristics can be divided into different categories in accordance with their annual frequency or likelihood of occurrence and their magnitudes.
 Characteristic accidental source terms do not necessarily include the worst case scenario which tends to be an over-conservative assumption leading to estimations of unrealistic potential consequences.
 (For further information see Annex II).

-5.47.
-In estimating source terms, consideration should be given to the physical and chemical processes occurring during the accident sequence, the behaviour of any safety feature or the effects of any mitigation measures, and the behaviour and movement of any radioactive material in the facility before it is released to the environment.
+5.49.
+In estimating source terms, consideration should be given to the physical and chemical processes occurring during the accident sequence, the behaviour of any safety feature or the effects of any mitigation measures, and the behaviour and transport of any radioactive material within the facility before it is released to the environment.
 A time profile for the release should be provided if needed.
 For example, in accidents at a nuclear power plant, initially noble gas radionuclides may be released to atmosphere followed then by volatile radioactive material and subsequently by other radioactive material in aerosol or particulate form.
 This time profile to the release may be taken into account by separating the source term into different phases.

-5.48.
-As an indication, the source term should include the composition and amounts of radionuclides, the physical (e.g. gas or aerosol) and chemical form, the release point, the height (for an aerial release) or depth (for an aquatic release).
-The releases flow speed and the thermal energy associated with the release may be also necessary to assess the effective height the radioactive plume could reach.
+5.50.
+In general, the source term should include the composition and amounts of radionuclides, the physical (i. e. gas or aerosol) and chemical form, the release point and its height (for an aerial release) or depth below surface (for an aquatic release).
+The releases flow speed and the thermal energy associated with the release may be also necessary to assess the effective height of the radioactive plume.

-Dispersion and environmental transfer
+Direct irradiation, dispersion and environmental transfer